varfco/help/en_US/accounts.edit.md

 As for the roles that are available:

 - Using "default asset account" for your own accounts.
 - Use "shared asset account" for household account.
-Remember that money transfers *to* such accounts count as expenses.
-Transfers *from* such accounts are treated as deposits (income).
 - Use "savings account" for accounts on which you save money.
 - Use "credit card" for credit cards.
-If a card has been made a credit card, more options will become available.
+If an account has been made a credit card, more options will become available.

 **Credit cards**